Skip to main content

 • Administering state, regional, and federal programs, in addition to state-funded lottery scholarships and grants.

-• Approving new academic degree programs and institutions’ revisions to mission statements.
+• Approving new academic degree programs and revisions to mission statements at public institutions.

 • Collecting, analyzing, and reporting comprehensive data on postsecondary education in South Carolina.